Burundi: Etymology

-Modern Burundi is named after the King of Burundi, who ruled the region starting in the 16th century.
-It may ultimately derive its name from the Ha people of the region, whose place of origin was known as Buha.
+Modern Burundi takes its name from the precolonial Kingdom of Burundi (Urundi), a polity that had emerged by the 16th century.
+The colonial capital, Usumbura, was officially renamed Bujumbura at independence in 1962.

 History

-Burundi is one of the few countries in Sub-Saharan Africa, along with its neighbour Rwanda among others (such as Botswana, Lesotho, and Eswatini), to be a direct territorial continuation of a pre-colonial era African state.
+Burundi is one of the few countries in Africa, along with its neighbour Rwanda among others (such as Botswana, Lesotho, and Eswatini), to be a direct territorial continuation of a pre-colonial era African state.
 The early history of Burundi, and especially the role and nature of the country's three dominant ethnic groups, the Twa, Hutu and Tutsi, is highly debated amongst academics.
-However, it is important to note that the nature of culture and ethnic groups is always fluid and changing.
-While populations might have migrated to the area at different times and as distinctly different ethnic groups, the current distinctions are considered by some to be socio-cultural constructs.
-Initially the different ethnic groups lived together in relative peace.
-The first conflicts between ethnic groups can be dated back to the 17th century, when land was becoming ever more scarce because of the continuous growth in population.